"They denied me": 29-year-old South African struggles to get ID

 After six weeks of waiting, the man was shocked to learn his ID application had been cancelled.
 When he returned to the Soweto branch, officials told him he needed proof of emancipation to proceed.
 However, after seeking free legal advice from human rights organisations, he was told this wasn't necessary.

-The man revealed he has tried contacting Minister Leon Schreiber, his personal assistant, and media liaison officers, but has only received automated responses.
+The man revealed he has tried contacting Minister Leon Schreiber, the minister's personal assistant and media liaison officers, but has only received automated responses.
 His inability to get an ID has prevented him from accepting multiple job offers, putting financial strain on his single mother, who is supporting two children along with him.

 South Africans react to man's struggles